SysManSquad/sysmansquadblogdev/content/posts/2021-11-11-microsoft-teams-cache-a-burden-to-us-all.md

 ## Creating the Executable

 That takes care of the script portion of this blog post.
 Next, we need to encapsulate this PowerShell script in an EXE.
-For this, I used a module in PSGallery called <a href="https://www.powershellgallery.com/packages/ps2exe/1.0.4" target="_blank" rel="noreferrer noopener">PS2EXE</a>.
+For this, I used a module in PSGallery called [PS2EXE](https://www.powershellgallery.com/packages/ps2exe/1.0.4).
 This module is so simple to use, it's almost criminal.

 It is literally a simple as: